uribo/learnR/basic-functions/character.md

 ### Splitting texts

 Some texts have regular separator such as comma.
-To extract the information in them, we need to spilt the texts and make each part accessible. `strsplit()` is able to split texts by specific separators in a character vector.
+To extract the information in them, we need to split the texts and make each part accessible. `strsplit()` is able to split texts by specific separators in a character vector.

 ```r